keekss/keekss.github.io/essays/final-project-ideas.md

 Though some UH degree plans provide a static flowchart, an interactive visualizer of your path / timing and progress for your current degree plan could be a nice visual accompaniment to STAR’s Academic Essentials tab.

 #### The solution
 When opened from STAR, a separate browser tab will populate current degree plan, current and completed courses, and planned upcoming courses into a semester-separated flowchart indicating progress.
+Prerequisites will be indicated with a

 Note: ideally, this could synchronize with the actual registration system of STAR, but this would involve too many variables and permissions, maintenance, etc. to be feasible in the scope of this project.